Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 4) Make a copy of the client.official.dll file.
 5) Rename the copy to just client.dll.

-NOTE: Although this will roll-back the changes (putting back official .DLL file).
+NOTE: Although this will roll-back the changes (putting back official "client.dll" or "client.so" file).
 It does NOT clear-out cached server list data.
 So, even after you roll-back to the offical .DLL file, you may still see my (community-generated) server list.
 I have not found any way to clear that cached server list information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.

 Usage:
 =====